First the Hymn: Atharva Veda, Hymn 1.18

 If you want to empower the spell do it dayly for a week or three, by reading it three times each morning or each evening, while burning sandalwood and lavender.

-I hope that Poseidon Alchemist and the Easy Witch will soon provide us with some more groups of divine beings according to pantheons they are more familiar with than me.
 In addition, you can read more about how to bring Protection, Wealth and Prosperity in your life as a follow up for the Reverse Bad luck Spell!